vidaud/seta/seta-doc/docs/user-guide/communities.md

 3. Enter your community name.
 4. Select the privacy option.
 If you selected private select whether to make your community visible or hidden.
 5. Add people to your community.
 6. Click Create.
-Once you create your community you personalize it by uploading a cover photo and adding a description.
+Once you create your community by adding a description.
 You can update the community by changing the community description and making an announcement.

-!!! info
-    Only admins can upload or change cover photos for their community.
-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. Click ^^Edit^^ in the bottom right corner of the cover photo and select where youd like to choosean image from or select Reposition.
-    3. Select the image drag to reposition and click Save Changes.

-!!! abstract "Note"
-    Keep in mind that the recommended size for community cover photos is 1640px by 856px (or 1.
-91:1 ratio).

 ### Change the name of a community